kianakiashemshaki/kianakiashemshaki.github.io/README.md

 # Brief CV
 - MS in Computer Science Specialization in Cybersecurity
-- BE in Software Engineering
+- BE in Computer Software Engineering

 ## Skills and Technologies